 - Access to Public Utilities: When considering annexation of property, the City will develop the necessary feasibility studies to determine how public services (water and sanitary sewer) can be provided to an area.
 The exact timing of the installation of the public services is dependent on many variables and would be determined on a case by case basis.
 It should be noted, that depending on how the improvements are financed, connection fees may be charged for the services.

 - Zoning District to Accommodate Existing Uses: Whenever possible and where consistent with the Comprehensive Plan, the City will establish a zoning district, which will protect the existing uses on developed properties.

 Property Tax Implications

-One of the first questions that is often asked is how will annexation affect property taxes.
-Once property is annexed to a municipality, the property becomes taxed under the municipality's tax levy, rather than the county township tax levy.
+One of the first questions often asked is how will annexation affect property taxes.
+Once the property is annexed to a municipality, the property becomes taxed under the municipality's tax levy, rather than the county township tax levy.

 Polk County (0.03374471 per $1,000 Valuation): $1,585

 City of Johnston (0.03969863 per $1,000 Valuation): $1,865 (+$280)